Dr. Michael May (FRCS) — Updated on October 26, 2022

 How is the Ludwig Scale used in hair loss treatment?

 The Ludwig Scale helps trichologists define and diagnose hair loss in women.
-Because there are some similarities between female pattern baldness and other conditions, a classification chart is useful for identifying the unique characteristics of female pattern baldness.
+Since there are some similarities between female pattern baldness and other conditions, a classification chart is useful for identifying the unique characteristics of female pattern baldness.
 These include:

-- A front hairline relatively unaffected by hair loss
+• A front hairline relatively unaffected by hair loss

-- No regrowth in balding areas
+• No hair regrowth in balding areas

 Understanding the cause of hair loss is essential for treating it.
 Conditions like telogen effluvium are temporary, so the hair usually grows back when you’ve addressed the underlying issue.
-However, female pattern baldness is permanent — so by diagnosing it using the Ludwig Scale, your trichologist can help you determine the best way to address your hair loss.

-Yes.
-If you start to lose hair, it’s important to see a hair loss specialist as soon as possible.
-The sooner the cause of your hair loss is diagnosed, the sooner it can be treated, reducing the risk of your hair loss advancing into the latter Ludwig stages.
+The sooner the cause of your hair loss is diagnosed, the sooner it can be treated, reducing the risk of your hair loss advancing into the later Ludwig stages.

 Treatments for female pattern baldness

-Anti-androgen medication is also sometimes prescribed to treat genetic female pattern hair loss.
-While research suggests a strong link between androgens (typically male sex hormones) and male pattern baldness, the link with female pattern hair loss is still unclear [4, 5].
-Despite this, certain anti-androgen medications like cyproterone acetate and spironolactone have been shown to reduce hair loss and even promote growth in those with female pattern baldness [4].
+Despite this, certain anti-androgen medications like cyproterone acetate and spironolactone have been shown to reduce hair loss and even promote hair growth in those with female pattern baldness [5].

 While non-surgical treatments are successful for many women, if your hair loss progresses beyond the early stages, your trichologist may recommend a hair transplant.
-Hair transplants are becoming increasingly popular with women, as they offer a permanent, natural-looking solution for those experiencing advanced hair loss.
-Learn more about hair transplants for women, including costs, success rates, and how to choose the right clinic.

-Female patient before and after hair transplant.
+patient before and after female hair transplant

 Find out more about treatments for women’s hair loss

-Hair loss can have a serious impact on your wellbeing.
+Hair loss can have a serious impact on your well-being.
 It can also be a sign of an underlying condition, such as an autoimmune disease or depression.
 So if you notice thinning hair or see clumps of hair falling out in the shower, it’s time to get checked out.

-Book a free consultation at the Wimpole Clinic and we’ll help you find the right treatment to restore your hair.
+Book a consultation at the Wimpole Clinic and we’ll help you find the right treatment to restore your hair.

 Talk to a specialist ☎ 020 7935 1861.